okadash/shelib/README.md

 | **loadenv** | set global environmental variables.
 Global variable declaration is not recommended in shelib functions. use object referencing with `this` command. |

 ## callstack components
 These functions are reserved inside `callstack()`.
-If exist, they are invoked at one or more times.
+If callstack component functions are declared inside a shelib function, they are invoked at one or more times for the `cook` invokation.

 | name | description |
 | --- | --- |